ailinzi/xianlinzi/Pooling-FAQ.md

 Note: this is a work in progress draft, not fully functional and likely to change before 1.0 release.

 You can find it here: https://github.com/Chia-Network/pool-reference

+# Outstanding Questions to Devs
+felixbrucker - Do pools need to run the clvm in their own code? if i as a pool can just call a full node api method to run the required clvm instead of doing it by foot like it is done here that works for me willi123yao - pay to singleton stuff doesn't seem ready yet.
+How will that work? felixbrucker - what is the reasoning behind always providing points_balance and difficulty even in errors like this one https://github.com/Chia-Network/pool-reference/blob/147f9361be1353cf71062d5b2df673eb384c5f66/pool.py#L266-L272 ? dddroptables - taking a look at the reference pool and i'm a little confused about the usage of owner_public_key vs singleton_genesis.
+Seems owner_public_key is the farmer's public key, which should uniquely identify a farmer's account. singleton_genesis also seems to identify a pool group.
+Which one should be used to identify a farmer, seems they are both used in various places?
+Can either of these change for a farmer without expecting an account reset? dddroptables - also seems like rewards_target can be provided for each partial submission. the reference pool looks like it's just overwriting each time for that farmer. is this just meant to be a way for farmers to change their payout address on the fly? or supposed to aggregate payouts for each individual partial to different rewards_target? (the latter seems a bit overly complex, the former seems like a potential security issue with the protocol imo)